BigEd/annoy-a-tron/README.md

 To keep the power consumption low the chip spends most it time in a low power sleep state.
 The built in watchdog timer continues run in sleep mode and is used to wake the device up when it overflows (about every 30 seconds).
 A randomly initialised counter is used to count down the number of sleep periods (1 thru 32) until the next sound is to generated.

-When it is time to make a noise another random number determines the number of beep (1 thru 4).
-Then an new random sleep time is generated and the process repeats.
+When it is time to make a noise another random number determines the number of beeps (1 thru 4).
+Then an new random sleep count is generated and the process repeats.

 The complete circuit schematic is shown below, including the optional ICSP connections.
 ![Schematic](schematics/annoy-a-tron.png)